MapsPeople/docs/src/content/getting-started/android/simple-map-app.md

 ### Get Your Google Maps API key

-First, you need to [setup at a new project in the Google Cloud Console](https://developers.google.com/maps/gmp-get-started) (**Please note:** You are going to need a Google Billing Account for this step, so go ahead and [create one](https://cloud.google.com/billing/docs/how-to/manage-billing-account#create_a_new_billing_account) if you haven't already).
+First, you need to [setup at a new project in the Google Cloud Console](https://developers.google.com/maps/gmp-get-started), just like you did in the ["Getting Started"]({{site.url}}/content/getting-started/android) guide (**Please note:** You are going to need a Google Billing Account for this step, so go ahead and [create one](https://cloud.google.com/billing/docs/how-to/manage-billing-account#create_a_new_billing_account) if you haven't already).
 When the project is created, the following APIs and the specific SDK you plan to use must be enabled from the [Maps API Library Page](https://console.cloud.google.com/apis/library?filter=category:maps).

 * Google Maps Distance Matrix API
 * Google Maps Directions API